 The details on the dresser were begging for paint and a shabby chic distressed finish.

-That's just what it got.Shabby Chic Cool.
+That’s just what it got—shabby chic cool.
 The next photos are random shots taken during the makeover process.

-While projects were drying the paint students enjoyed talking and visiting.
-We made a lot of new friends that day.
-Another plus for the furniture painting workshops.
+While projects were drying the paint, students enjoyed talking and visiting.
+We made a lot of new friends that day—another plus for the furniture painting workshops.

-A group class is nice because we can all toss around ideas on the furniture projects.
+A group class is nice because we can all toss around ideas on furniture projects.
+The space is sometimes a little tight, but we make it work.

+This is Lindsey with her chest of drawers before starting the project.
 She removed the drawer hardware at home.
 I always recommend removing the hardware before painting.

 Lindsey chose to paint the chest in Mocha using Reclaim paint.
 She applied two coats of paint then distressed the edges of the drawers and the chest with a sanding block.
 She applied Miss Mustard Seed’s Furniture Wax to darken the edges of the distressed wood.